Policies and Guidelines at UC Clermont

-Food and beverages are typically permitted in Clermont College Library.
+Food and beverages are typically permitted in Frederick A. Marcotte Library.
 Contact the circulation desk staff for assistance immediately if you spill food or a beverage.
-During the COVID-19 pandemic, food & drink will not be permitted inside the library.

 We do not post flyers, leaflets, or brochures in the library.
 Please contact library staff if you wish to advertise a campus or university-sponsored event on our digital monitor.
 The digital monitor is not available to advertise non-university affiliated events, services, or products.

 Misuse of library materials, equipment, and facilities is prohibited.
 In the event of misuse, library staff will notify UC Public Safety.